 - project teams can access advanced features for the dedicated project page they manage on the platform, make use of promotion tools and other features, all via the $COR token

 - and many others, from competition rewards to advanced DeFi features

-This is just what comes to my mind at the moment, but the list is long and diverse, and as the platform grows, and we start looking at all the other things we have benched for now and plan to add in the long run, more and more use cases will be introduced, adding greater utility to our token.
+This is just what comes to my mind at the moment, but the list is long and diverse, and as the platform grows, and we start looking at all the other things we have benched for now and plan to add in the long run, introducing more and more use cases, adding greater utility to our token.

 Q5: What is the roadmap for the rest of the year?
 Are there any exciting milestones about to be completed?

 Vlad Faraon: Back in April we’ve launched our Alpha version of the platform.
 It’s a closed Alpha release, so we limited the number of early users and testers.
 The main feature that we’ve implemented was our Staking Of Opinion Pools – or SOOPs